 Work collaboratively to address the evolving trauma-informed opportunities within the community Trauma informed social opportunities including drug addiction, poverty, and homelessness put increasing pressure on municipal services, police services, and the private sector, not to mention the impact it has on families in our community.
 A collaborative approach is required to identify the right solution for Brandon.
 From lobbying other levels of government, to seeking support from the private sector, Council is invested in dealing with the issues at hand, which may also help to resolve some of the underlying causes.
-Strategy #1: Develop and implement a Net Zero Homelessness Plan Community safety and well-being plan steering committee established, engagement process underway.
-Construction underway for 16th Street North transitional housing.
-Proponent shortlisted for 12th Street North property to meet net zero homelessness goal.
+Strategy #1: Develop and implement a Net Zero Homelessness Plan Community Safety & Well-being plan engagement process in underway and over 1000 responses to community survey already (open until Oct 31).
+Building foundation in and framing underway for 16th Street North transitional housing.
+Net Zero Homelessness housing sites ongoing.
+Proponent shortlisted for 12th Street North property.
+Seasonal community resource drop-in centre to open at 725 Princess Avenue.
+Environmental due diligence being completed for Rideau housing site.